Chris Johnson (basketball, born 1985)

-Chris Johnson (born July 17, 1985) is an American professional basketball player for the Taipei Fubon Braves of the P. League+.
+Chris Anthony Johnson (born July 17, 1985) is an American professional basketball player who last for the New Taipei Kings of the Basketball Champions League Asia (BCL Asia).
 He played college basketball for the LSU Tigers before having multiple stints in the NBA between 2011 and 2013.

 High school and college

 Born in Washington, D.C., Johnson attended Colonial Beach High School in Westmoreland County, Virginia, where he averaged 22.2 points and 12.5 rebounds in his final season.
 He was then part of Laurinburg Institute's prep school national championship team under coach Chris Chaney in 2005.
 He averaged 8.6 points, 3.9 rebounds and 2.7 blocks per game as a senior and shot 42 percent from three-point range.

 Johnson played college basketball for the LSU Tigers from 2005 to 2009.
 In 85 games, he made 59 starts and averaged 7.2 points, 5.2 rebounds and 2.0 blocks in 20.4 minutes per game.
 With 176 blocks, he finished his four-year career as the second all-time leader in blocked shots at LSU behind Shaquille O'Neal (412).